I met a traveler from an antique land,Percy Bysshe Shelley (1792–1822), “Ozymandias,” 1818

 Look on my Works, ye Mighty, and despair!

 Nothing beside remains.
 Round the decay

 The lone and level sands stretch far away.”

 Here at C&S Tools we frequently use the term “Professional-grade” to describe our products.
-This is not a “term of art” sculpted from soggy newspaper for marketing purposes, but has an important meaning I will break down in this post so there is no confusion among our Beloved Customers and Gentle Readers.
+This is not a “term of art” sculpted from soggy newspaper for marketing purposes, but has an important meaning your humble and obedient servant will break down in this post so there is no confusion among our Beloved Customers and Gentle Readers.